guilleferrioldev/software-engineer-skills/README.md

 # Software Engineer Skills

-Algorithms and Data Structures implemented in Python, following best practices.
+### Algorithms, Data Structures and Design Patterns implemented in Python.
+Concepts of programming.